tim-taylor/evobee/README.md

 ## Versions and data associated with specific publications

+A. Dorin, T. Taylor, & A. G. Dyer (2022). ***Goldilocks’ quarter-hectare urban farm: An agent-based model for improved pollination of community gardens and small-holder farms*** PLOS Sustainability and Transformation, 1(7), e0000021. [https://doi.org/10.1371/journal.pstr.0000021](https://doi.org/10.1371/journal.pstr.0000021)

+>The experiments reported in this paper were run using commit `#db514eb` which is tagged as `plos-sustain-transform-2022`.
+This version of the code can be downloaded using the following command:
+>```bash
+>git clone --depth 1 --branch plos-sustain-transform-2022 https://github.com/tim-taylor/evobee.git
+>```
+>The configuration and output files associated with the experiments reported in the paper are available at [https://github.com/tim-taylor/evobee-data](https://github.com/tim-taylor/evobee-data) in the folder `plos-sustain-transform-2022`.

-A. Dorin, T. Taylor, M. Burd, J. Garcia, M. Shrestha, A. G. Dyer. ***Competition and pollen wars: simulations reveal the dynamics of competition mediated through heterospecific pollen transfer by non-flower constant insects*** Theoretical Ecology, 13, 2020
+A. Dorin, T. Taylor, M. Burd, J. Garcia, M. Shrestha, A. G. Dyer (2021) ***Competition and pollen wars: simulations reveal the dynamics of competition mediated through heterospecific pollen transfer by non-flower constant insects*** Theoretical Ecology, 14(2), 207–218. [https://doi.org/10.1007/s12080-020-00490-7](https://doi.org/10.1007/s12080-020-00490-7)

 >The experiments reported in this paper were run using commit `#17453a5` which is tagged as `theor-ecol-2020`.
 This version of the code can be downloaded using the following command:
 >```bash
 >git clone --depth 1 --branch theor-ecol-2020 https://github.com/tim-taylor/evobee.git
 >```
 >The configuration and output files associated with the experiments reported in the paper are available at [https://github.com/tim-taylor/evobee-data](https://github.com/tim-taylor/evobee-data) in the folder `theor-ecol-2020`.

 ---